New explicit construction of fold maps on general 7-dimensional closed and simply-connected spin manifolds: Introduction.

 \subsection{The content of the present paper.}

 The organization of the paper is as the following.
-In the next section, we demonstrate construction of new fold maps on $7$-dimensional closed, simply-connected and spin manifolds and have Main Theorems (Theorems \ref{thm:5} and \ref{thm:6}).
-Key methods resemble methods in the referred articles in Theorems \ref{thm:1} and \ref{thm:4} in a sense and are also mainly based on arguments in \cite{kitazawa5}, \cite{kitazawa6} and so on.
-It is an important fact that these two articles of the author are mainly for studies of topological properties of {\it Reeb spaces} of fold maps.
-The {\it Reeb space} $W_c$ of a map $c:X \rightarrow Y$ is the quotient space $X/{{\sim}_c}$ obtained by considering the following equivalence relation ${\sim}_c$ on $X$: for two points $x_1,x_2 \in X$, $x_1 {\sim}_c x_2$ if and only if they are in a same connected component of a same preimage.
+In the next section, we demonstrate construction of new fold maps on $7$-dimensional closed, simply-connected and spin manifolds and show Main Theorems (Theorems \ref{thm:5} and \ref{thm:6}).
+Key methods resemble methods in the referred articles in Theorems \ref{thm:1} and \ref{thm:4} in a sense.
+The methods are also mainly based on arguments in \cite{kitazawa5}, \cite{kitazawa6} and so on.
+It is an important fact that these two articles of the author are mainly on studies of topological properties of {\it Reeb spaces} of fold maps.
+The {\it Reeb space} $W_c$ of a map $c:X \rightarrow Y$ is the quotient space $X/{{\sim}_c}$ of $X$ where the equivalence relation ${\sim}_c$ on $X$ is as follows.
+For $x_1,x_2 \in X$, $x_1 {\sim}_c x_2$ holds if and only if they are in a same connected component of a same preimage $c^{-1}(y)$ ($y \in Y$).

 Reeb spaces already appeared in \cite{reeb} for example.
-For a fold map, the Reeb space has been shown to be a polyhedron whose dimension is equal to that of the target space in \cite{kobayashisaeki}, \cite{shiota}, and so on, and Reeb spaces have been fundamental tools in studying algebraic or geometric properties, especially, (algebraic) topological properties of the manifolds.
-Note also that investigating the homology groups and the cohomology rings of the manifolds are different from investigating those of the Reeb spaces and more difficult.
-In considerable cases, Reeb spaces inherit topological invariants of the manifolds admitting the maps such as homology groups, cohomology rings, and so on, of the manifolds.
+For a fold map, the Reeb space has been shown to be a polyhedron whose dimension is equal to that of the target in \cite{kobayashisaeki}, \cite{shiota}, and so on, and Reeb spaces have been fundamental tools in studying algebraic or geometric properties, especially, (algebraic) topological properties of the manifolds.
+Note also that investigating the homology groups, the cohomology rings and other algebraic invariants of the manifolds are different from investigating those of the Reeb spaces and more difficult.
+In considerable cases, Reeb spaces inherit information of these topological invariants of the manifolds admitting the map.

-\section{Construction of new family of fold maps on $7$-dimensional closed and simply-connected manifolds of a new class.}
+\section{Construction of new family of fold maps on $7$-dimensional closed, simply-connected and spin manifolds of a new class.}